top of page

 AI Has Changed What “Looking After Your Website” Means

-If you run a small business, you’ve probably been told a hundred times that you need a website, some social media, and a bit of SEO.
-For years, those things sat in fairly neat boxes.
+If you run a small business, you’ve probably been told countless times that you need a website, some social media presence, and a bit of SEO.
+For years, these elements existed in neat little boxes.
+However, that has changed.
+Now, The Connection Cycle remains a constant, even as the digital landscape evolves.

 connection cycle

-Search, social, websites and AI now work as one system.
-Whether you like it or not, tools like Google’s AI results, ChatGPT and other assistants are already shaping how people discover your work, talk about it, and decide whether to trust it.
+Search engines, social media, websites, and AI now function as an interconnected system.
+Whether we like it or not, tools like Google’s AI results, ChatGPT, and other assistants are shaping how people discover our work, discuss it, and decide whether to trust it.

-This isn’t about chasing the next shiny thing.
-It’s about staying clear, real and visible in a landscape that’s shifted under our feet.
+This shift isn’t about chasing the latest trends.
+It’s about remaining clear, authentic, and visible in a landscape that has shifted beneath our feet.

-Your website still needs to feel human.
-But sadly, it also needs to make sense to machines.
-AI systems don’t (yet) read between the lines.
-They look for structure, clarity and consistency.
+Your website must still feel human.
+However, it also needs to make sense to machines.
+AI systems don’t yet read between the lines.
+They look for structure, clarity, and consistency.
 They want to know:

 • What you actually do